Due to capacity issues, all strollers must be checked in at coat check.

 Guided tours are led by Museum guides and occur during Museum hours for 45 minutes to 1 hour.
 Tours will include an introduction to the history and architecture of the Museum, as well as highlights of the current exhibition.
 You may schedule a tour for your high school or college class, or for corporate, tourist, or other special groups.

-One adult chaperone is required for every group of five visitors under the age of eighteen.
+One adult chaperone is required for every group of eight visitors under the age of eighteen.

 If your group is larger than 15, more than one guided tour should be reserved.
 Due to space limitations, guides may be asked to reroute their groups during the tour.